dimagi/commcare-hq/docs/restore-logic.rst

 With the current sharding (by case ID) configuration, the maximum number of queries needed to get all live_ cases for a device is 5 because there are 5 levels in the case hierarchy.
+Update: this is wrong; it could be more than 5.
+Example: if a case retrieved in the 5th query has unvisited children, then at least one more query is necessary.
+Because any given case may have multiple parents, the maximum number of queries is unbounded.

 .. _eNikshay App Design and Feedback - Case Structure: https://docs.google.com/spreadsheets/d/1yNvDsWOnryTYooMs1snAQ3pD1R6wfSQN_1ICZbvKhXU/edit?pli=1#gid=670651589
 .. _case_utils.py: https://github.com/dimagi/commcare-hq/blob/master/custom/enikshay/case_utils.py